 Of course, real estate agents also carry their own personal brands with them, which adds a new layer of complexity.
 If they can't harmoniously combine their personal brand with the brokerage brand, it's going to be very difficult to maintain brand compliance.

 Not only will brand compliance suffer, but your retention rates might, too.
 If staying on-brand is too much work for your agents, they might leave for greener pastures.
 We heard a lot of concern about agents leaving one brokerage for another, especially independent brokerages whose agents switch to a national brokerage.

-Our advice is to cultivate a brand that is consistent but malleable.
+Our advice is to cultivate a real estate brand that is consistent but malleable.
 The core elements of your real estate brand should always remain the same, but in other areas, give your real estate agents the opportunity to add a personal touch.

 This is one big reason why Lucidpress performs so well against "form-fill" software.
 Our templates support drag-and-drop design, so real estate agents can customize their own marketing materials.
 But we also provide template locking, so corporate designers can lock down logos, colors, fonts and other assets that make up a brand.
 It's a win-win scenario: real estate agents can quickly and easily make marketing materials that they're proud of, while designers can rest easy knowing the agency's brand is protected.

 In this way, it becomes much easier to tell your brand story—to buyers, to sellers, to partners, and crucially, to your real estate agents.